3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

     metacity&
     glxgears

-Similarly, you can replace `metacity` above with `openbox`.

 # Build a sample Wayland/Weston image

-OpenEmbedded comes with a basic Wayland/Weston image, but it has a few issues, and it is for now recommended to use the sample image included in the Linaro RPB (Reference Platform Build) layer:
+For Wayland/weston, it is recommended to change the DISTRO and use `rpb-wayland` instead of `rpb`.
+The main reason is that in the `rpb-wayland` distro, the support for X11 is completely removed.
+So , in a new terminal prompt, setup a new environment and make sure to use `rpb-wayland` for DISTRO, then, you can run a sample image with:

-    $ DISTRO=rpb-wayland bitbake rpb-weston-image
+    $ bitbake rpb-weston-image

 This image includes a few additional features, such as `systemd`, `connman` which makes it simpler to use.
 Once built, the image will be available at `tmp-eglibc/deploy/images/dragonboard-410c/rpb-weston-image-dragonboard-410c.ext4.gz`.
 And it can be flashed into `rootfs` partition.